-Watts Guerra LLP, Fears Nachawati, PLLC & Parker Waichman LLP File Wrongful Death Lawsuit Against Electric Reliability Council of Texas, Inc. and CenterPoint Energy, Inc. on Behalf of Next of Kin of a Deceased Texas Man
+Watts Guerra LLP, Fears Nachawati, PLLC & Parker Waichman LLP File Wrongful Death Lawsuit Against Electric Reliability Council Of Texas, Inc. And CenterPoint Energy, Inc. On Behalf Of Next Of Kin Of A Deceased Texas Man

-PORT WASHINGTON, N.Y., March 2, 2021 /PRNewswire/ -- Watts Guerra LLP, Fears Nachawati PLLC, and Parker Waichman LLP, three national law firms that have long fought to protect the rights of victims injured by the wrongdoing of large corporations, filed a wrongful death lawsuit on February 24, 2021 against Electric Reliability Council of Texas, Inc. ("ERCOT") and CenterPoint Energy, Inc. in District Court, Harris County, Texas on behalf of Grace Ybarra Landa, a Harris County resident and the sister of Gilbert Rivera.
-Mr. Rivera died in his home of hypothermia as a direct result of the power outage, which deprived him of heat during the frigid temperatures associated with Winter Storm Uri.
-The lawsuit alleges that failures by ERCOT and CenterPoint Energy, Inc. to anticipate increased energy demand during the storm and weatherize and update their facilities resulted in the rolling blackouts which left millions of Texans, including Mr. Rivera, without power for days.
+PORT WASHINGTON, N.Y., March 3, 2021 /PRNewswire/ -- Watts Guerra LLP, Fears Nachawati PLLC, and Parker Waichman LLP, three national law firms that have long fought to protect the rights of victims injured by the wrongdoing of large corporations, filed a wrongful death lawsuit on February 22, 2021 against Electric Reliability Council of Texas, Inc. ("ERCOT") and CenterPoint Energy, Inc. in District Court, Harris County, Texas on behalf of Linda Brown, a Harris County resident and the daughter of Doyle A. Austin, also of Harris County.
+Mr. Austin died in his home of hypothermia as a direct result of the power outage, which deprived him of heat during the frigid temperatures associated with Winter Storm Uri.
+The lawsuit alleges that failures by ERCOT and CenterPoint Energy, Inc. to anticipate increased energy demand during the storm and weatherize and update their facilities resulted in the rolling blackouts which left millions of Texans, including Mr. Austin, without power for days.

-According to the Complaint, Mr. Rivera lost power late in the evening of Sunday, February 14, 2021.
-As a result, his home had no heat even as temperatures dropped to thirteen degrees.
-Mr. Rivera's brother found him Tuesday morning, dead in his home, still bundled in layers of clothing in a vain attempt to remain warm.
-The lawsuit seeks damages for Mr. Rivera's physical pain and mental anguish before his death, punitive damages and more on behalf of his surviving heirs.
+According to the Complaint, Mr. Austin lost power in the evening of Sunday, February 14, 2021.
+As a result, his home had no heat for two days, even as temperatures dropped to eleven degrees in Houston.
+Mr. Austin's daughter found him Tuesday evening, unresponsive in his bed.
+Paramedics were unable to revive him.
+The lawsuit seeks damages for Mr. Austin's physical pain and mental anguish before his death, punitive damages and more on behalf of his surviving heirs.

 The lawsuit lays out a startling string of allegations.
 The action claims that ERCOT and CenterPoint, as well as other companies involved in the management of power in Texas, failed to anticipate increased energy demands and increase electric production capacity in Texas in advance of the February 2021 winter storm, though similar events have happened repeatedly in recent years.
 The Complaint also alleges that defendants should have weatherized and updated their generation, transmission, and distribution facilities in order to prevent cold-weather power failures such as this one, but consciously chose not to do so.